desicochrane/blogger/src/_drafts/2018-03-09-divisibility.md

 number of bits is \\(\lfloor \log_2{a} \rfloor + 1\\)

 (can prove directly, observing that the floor operator is same as "largest integer n that is less than or equal to, pretty cool, gives a new intuition to the floor/round down operator)

+> lemma: if we take all the multiples of a, from 1a to (p-1)a for some prime p, and if we then express each multiple in the form mp + r, every remainder will be unique. and will be a permutation of {1,...,p-1} [1,p-1]:
+example:  (if 0 < a < p)
+  p = 7, a = 4
+  4 \times {1,2,3,4,5,6} = {4,8,12,16,20,24}
+  {4,8,12,16,20,24} mod p = {4,1,5,2,6,3} which is a permutation of {1,2,3,4,5,6}

+(proof) suppose two elements from remainder set r1,r2 are equal.
+then:
+ai - aj  &= (sp + r1) - (tp + r2)
+a(i - j) &= (s - t)p

+since i and j are less than p (i-j) is less than p. let (i-j) = b, then: ab = (s-t)p or p|ab which cannot be true. therefore the remainders cannot be the same.

+another proof view:
+1. pick a prime                                         e.g. p = 7
+2. consider set S = 1,2,...,(p-1)                       e.g. S = {1,2,3,4,5,6}
+3. pick any a, such that p does not divide a            e.g. a = 4
+4. notice that a and p are therefore co-prime           e.g. gcd(a,p) = 1
+5. therefore there exists x,y such that ax + py = 1
+5. therefore ax = 1 mod p
+5. x exists and is the multiplicative inverse of a mod p
+5. multiplication by a is invertible mod p
+5. multiply each element in S by "a" mod p              e.g S' = {4,8,12,16,20,24} mod 7 = {4,1,5,2,6,3}
+6. (??) need to show that no NEW elements possible, because mod p, only "new" element possible would be zero -> need to show that because p does not divide a, cannot be zero. not sure yet how tho...
+6. because invertible, function must be one-to-one and onto
+7. show repeated applications of a and show MUST be cycle. r -> ar -> a2r -> a3r -> ... -> r
+  -> because maximum unique entries is p-1
+  -> because cannot be not a cycle, or a node would have more than one edge inward, making it not invertible.
+8. therefore there is some c such that a^c * r = r mod p -> if r was 0, then a^c * 0 = 0 mod p for ANY a,c,p
+  -> we know that r is not zero (??? damn, need this fact twice now!) how can product of two things be zero? means cannot escape, because any future prodyct would also be zero??
+  -> which means p | (a^c*r - r)
+  -> which means p | (a^c - 1)r
+  -> which means p divides (a^c - 1) OR p | r
+  -> because r < p and r > 0, p does NOT divide r
+  -> which means p | (a^c - 1)
+  -> which means pk = a^c - 1
+  -> which means a^c - pk = 1
+  -> which means a^c = 1 mod p (phewwww! we needed a lot of stuff to get here...
+1. notice c is the length of the cycle
+1. choose another r, and repeat. we know that a^c = 1 mod p, so it will take a^c to complete a cycle.
+1. so we know, that these two cycles cannot contain shared elements, and are the same length.
+1. if we repeat for all elements of r, we must have some number of cycles n.
+1. then c*n = p-1
+drumroll....
+1. a^(p-1) = a^(cn) = (a^c)^n = 1^n mod p = 1 mod p.

+p | n^p - n
+pk = n^p - n
+n^p - pk = n
+n^p = n mod p
+n^{p-1} = 1 mod p <can divide by n iff gcd(n,p) = 1 i.e. if p does not divide n>

+> merry go round question. how many different trains make a colored merry go round?